 Catbert from Dilbert is probably the living embodiment of this trope.
 After so many of his fans, independently, named the character, Scott Adams wanted a reason to keep the character, and came up with Catbert being hired as the Director of Human Resources.
-His rationale was that a cat was perfect for HR...and would bat you about before downsizing you.
+His rationale was that a cat was perfect for HR...and would bat you about before downsizing you (In Adams' own words, "Cats are cute and cuddly and don't care whether you live or die").
 Of course, Dogbert isn't much better.

 In fact, Dogbert is often shown to have the personality traits of a typical cartoon cat.

 Garfield is a strange case.
 He'll squash sentient spiders without a second thought, he'll kick Odie off the table, and he'll verbally abuse Jon (although Jon doesn't know◊... or does he?◊), but, at least in the series and animated specials, he's a hero who will go out of the way to save his friends.
 If anything, he's a Jerk with a Heart of Gold.

 In one strip, Garfield admits that the reason he doesn't like dogs is because dogs are so friendly.
 (Meaning friendly to the point of cloying.)
 Of course, Garfield has met his fair share of dogs that are downright mean.

 Garfield's grandfather is this trope played straight.
 He seems to have shed Garfield's few virtues as the result of age.

 Once, when Garfield made yet another crack about Arlene's gap tooth ("What's it like to whistle through your teeth?"), she decided to let him experience it firsthand.